OpenFusionist/benchmarks-data-results/README.md

 ## Update client version

-The config file of client version is [images.yaml](https://github.com/OpenFusionist/benchmarks-data-results/blob/main/images.yaml) , all benchmarks repo will use this config file when script running.
-If you want to upgrade the client version, just pull reuqestion for update this file in this repo.
+The configuration file for the client version is [images.yaml](https://github.com/OpenFusionist/benchmarks-data-results/blob/main/images.yaml).
+All benchmark repositories will use this configuration file when the script is running.
+If you want to upgrade the client version, submit a pull request to update this file in this repository.

 ## Run benchmarks yourself